Frying these grain-free protein pancakes will infuse your home with the smell of gingerbread all morning long.

 This devine gluten free pancake recipe was created by Leanne is a Holistic Nutritionist and writer for her wholesome living blog Healthful Pursuit where she shares her passion for eating intuitively, and creating gluten-free and often allergen-free recipes.
 Join Leanne on Pinterest for more fantastic recipes.

-RECIPE SIGNUP: If you’re interested in receiving the newest and best recipes via email from SkinnyMs., signup here: eNewsletter Signup.
+RECIPE SIGNUP: If you’re interested in receiving the newest and best recipes via email from SkinnyMs., signup here: daily eNewsletter

 - ⅔ cup non-dairy milk – I used unsweetened almond milk

-- ¼ cup egg whites or 1 flax egg (1 tbsp freshly ground flax + 3 tbsp water)
+- 1 flax egg (1 tbsp freshly ground flax + 3 tbsp water); ¼ cup egg whites for non-vegan recipe

 - 1 tablespoon blackstrap molasses